xboxhacker/ir3v2-klipper/README.md

 # IR3V2 Klipper Eddy Current Probe

 A compact, eddy-current probing setup for the IdeaFormer IR3V2 conveyor-belt printer using the BDsensor and Klipper.
-This project adapts the BDsensor to act as a virtual endstop for homing and probing along the Y axis (belt-normal direction), ignoring belt angle corrections for now.
+This project adapts the BDsensor to act as a virtual endstop for homing and probing along the Y axis.

-> This project is based on the [BDSensor](https://github.com/markniu/Bed_Distance_sensor), a tiny eddy current bed probe sensor.
-Due to the very small size of the probe I elected to use it for my IR3V2.
->
-> The probe is mounted in the fan duct, and wired to an STM32F103 dev board to break out the BDsensor’s I2C lines to USB for Klipper.
-I used an FK103M2 from Amazon.
-There may be spare GPIO pins on the IR3V2 main board or toolhead board, but this was the fastest way to get it running and tested.

 ---